-It is however, safe to eat tubers of CBB infected plants.
+It is, however, safe to eat tubers of CBB infected plants.

 Practise Land Fallow

-In cases of outbreak on whole farm, farmers must harvest roots immediately and destroy the whole plants (stem, leaves, etc) by burning.
+In cases of an outbreak on the whole farm, farmers must harvest roots immediately and destroy the whole plants (stem, leaves, etc) by burning.
 They may also plough them deep into the soil.
 Leave the land to fallow for a minimum of 3 years in both cases.
 The bacterium for CBB is not able to survive outside the host for long periods.

 Practise Crop Rotation

-In areas where land is scarce, farmers may plant legumes and grains on the same land after destruction of infected plants.
+In areas where land is scarce, farmers may plant legumes and grains on the same land after the destruction of infected plants.
 The farmer may return after 3 seasons to grow cassava.